 What do we do to strengthen our community?

-Our AmeriCorps Members work with the community as Youth Champions.
+Our AmeriCorps Members work with the community as Parent Partners and Youth Champions.
 Members serve at partner host sites including, Shasta County Juvenile Probation, Shasta County District Attorney's Crime Victims Assistance Center, Children's Legacy Center, Shasta County Health and Human Service Agency - Children's, at our Family Resource Center and in local kindergarten/TK classrooms.

 - Connect families to appropriate community support services and resources.